Dfam-consortium/RepeatModeler/README.md

 RepeatModeler
 =============

-RepeatModeler is a de novo transpposable element family identification and modeling package.
-At the heart of RepeatModeler are three de-novo repeat finding programs ( RECON, RepeatScout and LtrDetector ) which employ complementary computational methods for identifying repeat element boundaries and family relationships from sequence data.
+RepeatModeler is a de novo transposable element (TE) family identification and modeling package.
+At the heart of RepeatModeler are three de-novo repeat finding programs ( RECON, RepeatScout and LtrHarvest/Ltr_retriever ) which employ complementary computational methods for identifying repeat element boundaries and family relationships from sequence data.

-RepeatModeler assists in automating the runs of the various algorithms given a genomic database, clustering redundant results, refining and classifying the families and producing a high quality library of transposable element families suitable for use with RepeatMasker and ultimately for submission to the Dfam.org database.
+RepeatModeler assists in automating the runs of the various algorithms given a genomic database, clustering redundant results, refining and classifying the families and producing a high quality library of TE families suitable for use with RepeatMasker and ultimately for submission to the Dfam database ( http://dfam.org ).

 Authors
 -------